In this article, you would find out the 5 best VPNs for Australia and choose one to get the following benefits:

 So, can a VPN save you from getting your privacy shamelessly intruded by the government?

-A VPN may make your actual location and identity difficult to trace specifically, but even the best VPN for Australia can’t prevent your data from being gathered in an act of mass metadata collection sanctioned by the Australian data retention law.
+A VPN may make your actual location and identity difficult to trace specifically, but it can’t prevent your data from being gathered by the authorities.

 Are VPNs Illegal in Australia?